samolego/pare-opencloud/README.md

 ## 🏗️ Architecture

 ### 🚀 Backendless Design
 Pare operates without a traditional backend server.
-Instead, it uses CSV files as the data storage format.
-Description of the format can be found at [pcsv_file_format.md](./pcsv_file_format.md).
+Instead, it uses JSON files with a custom extension (.pson) as the data storage format.
+Description of the format can be found at [pson_file_format.md](./pson_file_format.md).

 ### 📋 Data Structure
-The application parses and manages CSV data containing:
+The application parses and manages JSON data containing:
 - **Bills**: Expense records with metadata
 - **Bill Splits**: Individual user portions of each bill
 - **Users**: Group member information